 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 5 Community Form: Goal 1 16.
-Consider impacts on human health, quality of life and the environment including prevailing meteorological conditions and the potential to transport noxious odors, particulates and emissions when reviewing new developments and redevelopments.
+Consider impacts on human health, quality of life and the environment including prevailing meteorological conditions and the potential to transport noxious odors, particulates and emissions when reviewing new developments and redevel- opments.
 Special attention should be paid to air and water quality when residences, schools, parks or vulnerable populations will be impacted.
-Mitigate impacts to areas that are disproportionally affected. ✓ Access to the site will be achieved through an adjacent commercial property, eliminating delivery traffic from Kerrick Lane.
-The applicant has agreed to a binding element regarding the use of car alarms to reduce noise nuisances.
-The adjoining residential property will be buffered with a fence and trees.
+Mitigate impacts to areas that are disproportionally affected. ~ The proposal would expand an existing activity center in an appropriate location where residential populations will be minimally impacted.
 6 Community Form: Goal 1 17.
-Mitigate adverse impacts of traffic from proposed development on nearby existing communities. ✓ The subject site is locate relatively close to Dixie Highway, and traffic would be routed through an existing activity center.
+Mitigate adverse impacts of traffic from proposed development on nearby existing communities. ~ The site is located near the intersection of Bardstown Road (a major arterial) and Fegenbush Lane (a minor arterial) and traffic will be routed along these roads.
 7 Community Form: Goal 1 18.
-Mitigate adverse impacts of noise from proposed development on existing communities. √ The applicant has agreed to a binding element regarding the use of car alarms to reduce noise nuisances.
-The adjoining residential property will be buffered with a fence and trees.
+Mitigate adverse impacts of noise from proposed development on existing communities. ~ The proposal would expand an existing activity center in an appropriate location where residential populations will be minimally impacted.
 8 Community Form: Goal 1 21.
-Require that industries which handle hazardous or flammable materials or are potentially offensive such as junkyards, landfills and quarries are sited to protect public health, safety and welfare and are located away from residential areas and population centers.
-NA The proposal is not for an industrial zoning district.
-The proposed zoning district would not permit hazardous or flammable materials, or uses that are similar to junkyards, landfills and quarries.
+Require that industries which handle hazardous or flammable materials or are potentially offen- sive such as junkyards, landfills and quarries are sited to protect public health, safety and welfare and are located away from residential areas and population centers.
+NA The proposal is not for industrial zoning and the proposed zoning district would not permit uses such as junkyards, landfills and quarries.
 9 Community Form: Goal 2 1.
 Locate activity centers in appropriate areas in all Form Districts.
-Design and density should be compatible with desired form, adjacent uses, and existing and planned infrastructure. √ The proposal would expand an existing activity center in an appropriate location.
-The site is adjacent to an existing activity center.
+Design and density should be compatible with desired form, adjacent uses, and existing and planned infrastructure. ~ The site is adjacent to an existing activity center and is in an appropriate location for the proposed uses.
 10 Community Form: Goal 2 5.
-Locate retail commercial development in activity centers where it can be demonstrated that sufficient population exists or is anticipated to support it. ✓ The proposed zoning district would permit retail uses.
-The site is adjacent to an existing activity center which is supported by the surrounding population.
+Locate retail commercial development in activity centers where it can be demonstrated that sufficient population exists or is anticipated to support it. ~ The site is adjacent to an existing marketplace corridor.
 11 Community Form: Goal 2 6.
-Encourage a more compact development pattern in activity centers that result in efficient land use and cost-effective infrastructure investment. ✓ The proposed zoning district would permit higher intensity and density uses that would encourage a more compact pattern of development.
+Encourage a more compact development pattern in activity centers that result in efficient land use and cost-effective infrastructure investment. ~ The proposal would permit a more compact pattern of development in an existing activity center.
 12 Community Form: Goal 2 7.
-Encourage activity centers to include a mixture of compatible land uses in order to reduce traffic congestion by requiring fewer trips, support and enhance alternative modes of travel, and encourage vitality and a sense of place. ✓ The proposed zoning district would permit mixed-use development and development that provides a mixture of compatible land uses compared with what already exists in the activity center.
-This could reduce traffic congestion because Dixie Highway is a major transit corridor.
+Encourage activity centers to include a mixture of compatible land uses in order to reduce traffic congestion by requiring fewer trips, support and enhance alternative modes of travel, and encourage vitality and a sense of place. ~ The proposal would permit a mixture of compatible land uses in an existing activity center.